BL0CK-X/BL0CK-X.github.io/_posts/2021-10-10-how-to-create-an-nft-on-solana.md

 In this tutorial, we will use Python, but we won’t use any special Python libraries, so you can use any language.

 First, get an API key pair.
-Go to <a target="_blank" href="https://dashboard.theblockchainapi.com/">dashboard.theblockchainapi.com</a>, sign in with Google, click “API Keys,” then click “Create New Key.”
-Copy down your key ID and your secret key.
+Create one <a target="_blank" href="https://dashboard.theblockchainapi.com/api-keys?blog=direct-create-nft">here</a>.

 ---

 ### Prerequisites

 1. To create an NFT, we need a wallet.
 This consists of a mnemonic phrase and a public key.
-2. To get a mnemonic phrase, see <a target="_blank" href="https://docs.theblockchainapi.com/#tag/Solana-Wallet/paths/~1v1~1solana~1wallet~1secret_recovery_phrase/post">this endpoint here</a>.
+2. To get a mnemonic phrase, see <a target="_blank" href="https://docs.theblockchainapi.com/#operation/solanaGenerateSecretRecoveryPhrase">this endpoint here</a>.
 3. Once we have a mnemonic phrase, we will use the CLI derivation path and the default passphrase.
 (For a quick tutorial on how derivation paths work on Solana, <a target="_blank" href="https://medium.com/@josh.wolff.7/derivation-paths-on-solana-fb08d3dd09f1">see here</a>.)
 4. To create an NFT, you also need a balance in your account.
-To get a fee estimate for minting the NFT, <a href="https://docs.theblockchainapi.com/#tag/Solana-NFT/paths/~1v1~1solana~1nft~1mint~1fee/get" target="_blank">see this endpoint</a>.
+To get a fee estimate for minting the NFT, <a href="https://docs.theblockchainapi.com/#operation/solanaGetNFTMintFee" target="_blank">see this endpoint</a>.
 If the fee is greater than your balance, then consider using devnet for now to test.
 Once you are ready, you can use the mainnet and transfer real SOL to your wallet.
 5. With the devnet, we can get simulated SOL for free.
 To airdrop some SOL to your account to enable testing, first see <a target="_blank" href="https://medium.com/@josh.wolff.7/how-to-airdrop-sol-on-the-devnet-to-your-wallet-5f607c363201">this tutorial</a> on airdropping SOL to your devnet account.
-6. Now that you have a wallet and enough to pay the fee, check over the documentation on <a href="https://docs.theblockchainapi.com/#tag/Solana-NFT/paths/~1v1~1solana~1nft/post" target="_blank">how to create an NFT using the API</a>.
+6. Now that you have a wallet and enough to pay the fee, check over the documentation on <a href="https://docs.theblockchainapi.com/#operation/solanaCreateNFT" target="_blank">how to create an NFT using the API</a>.
 7. Note that we only need to provide our mnemonic phrase, but there are other things we can provide, such as a URI for the NFT’s data and the name of the NFT.
 Collect this data.

 ### Mint the NFT

-We will use the Blockchain API’s <a target="_blank" href="https://docs.theblockchainapi.com/#tag/Solana-NFT/paths/~1v1~1solana~1nft/post">endpoint for creating an NFT</a>.
+We will use the Blockchain API’s <a target="_blank" href="https://docs.theblockchainapi.com/#operation/solanaCreateNFT">endpoint for creating an NFT</a>.

 Once we have the prerequisites set up, minting the NFT consists of a single API call.